SA Healthy Towns Challenge

 More information: view website.

-All towns within the Country Health SA Local Health Network region are eligible.
+All towns across the six regional SA Local Health Networks are eligible.

 Applications may be for one eligible town or for a group of eligible towns within a local area that choose to submit a joint application.

-Organisations with an active presence within the local town can apply.
+Organisations must have an active presence within the eligible town to apply.
 If the application covers a group of eligible towns within a local area, the organisation must have an active presence within at least one of these towns.

 South Australian or Australian Government agencies and for-profit businesses are not eligible as the applying organisation, but are able to be local partners in an application.